stellados53/kali_commands/README.md

 ## check IP address

-- to check the information of the target website
+- to check the information of the TARGETIP website
 ```
 http://whois.domaintools.com/
 ```
-- to check which techonology is used in target website
+- to check which techonology is used in TARGETIP website
 ```
 http://toolbar.netcraft.com/site_report?url=
 ```